Best dehumidifiers you can install yourself

-Dehumidifiers perform an important function -- they zap moisture from muggy basements, bathrooms and laundry rooms -- but some models are better at stopping mold and mildew than others.
+Dehumidifiers perform an important function -- they reduce moisture in muggy basements, bathrooms and laundry rooms -- but some models are better at stopping mold and mildew than others.

-We tested six dehumidifiers you can install yourself from Black & Decker, Frigidaire, GE, Honeywell, LG and Toshiba, with prices ranging from $179 to $329.
-While they all share similar designs and options, they're actually quite different.
+We tested six dehumidifiers you can set up yourself from Black & Decker, Frigidaire, GE, Honeywell, LG and Toshiba, with prices ranging from $179 to $329.
+While they all share similar designs and features, they're actually quite different from one another.
 Read on for a detailed look at each model, where they shine and where there's room for improvement, including our top pick for best all-around residential dehumidifier.

 But wait

 Before we go in depth on product comparisons, let's talk testing.
 According to industry standards, all dehumidifiers are assigned a number -- 30, 50, 70, 95 and so on.
-That number refers to the expected amount of water in pints a dehumidifier is supposed to collect over a 24-hour period, when the conditions are 60 percent relative humidity and 80 degrees, according to the Association of Home Appliance Manufacturers (AHAM).
+That number is essentially a rating for the amount of water (in pints) a dehumidifier will collect over a 24-hour period, when the conditions are 60 percent relative humidity and 80 degrees, according to the Association of Home Appliance Manufacturers (AHAM).

-70 is typically the highest number available for a regular retail dehumidifier before you have to start spending some serious cash on commercial-grade models.
+Seventy is typically the highest number available for a consumer-level dehumidifier before you have to start spending some serious cash on commercial-grade models.
 Not only is a 70-pint dehumidifier supposed to collect more water than 30- and 50-pint models over 24 hours, it's also supposed to cover larger spaces more effectively -- and handle worse conditions, such as a recently flooded basement, more effectively.

 For reference, a 70-pint dehumidifier can handle a 3,500-square-foot space, whereas a 30-pint version only covers up to 1,500 square feet.